pawamoy/dependenpy/README.md

                         Output to given file.
 Default: stdout.
   -t, --show-treemap    Show the treemap (work in progress).
 Default: false.
   -v, --version         Show the current version of the program and exit.
+  -z ZERO, --zero ZERO  Character to use for cells with value=0 (text matrix
+                        display only).
+Default: "0".

 ```